Here’s the deal on a soaker hose. They are a very efficient way to irrigate plants without wasting water.

-More Tips For Perfect Water Delivery
+More Soaker Hose Tips For Perfect Water Delivery

 Mesh Water Filters – Use 150-200 mesh filters to keep particles from clogging hose lines.
 There are two types of filters, the T and the Y filter.

-The T filter is used for small systems and they feed water in a 90 degree turn.
+The T filter is used for small systems, and they feed water in a 90-degree turn.
 Y filters are larger are large with water traveling straight through them.
 NOTE: Well water has more particles in suspension.

 Flush Lines – Flush hose lines when first installed and several times throughout the season.
 Remove the end cap and allow water to flow through to remove debris.

-Cover Hose – Cover soaker hoses with 2-3 inches of mulch.
+Cover Hose – Cover soaker hoses with 2″-3″ inches of mulch.
 It helps retain moisture and protects the hose from sun damage.

-Do not bury it in the soil and always move it before digging the garden.
+Do not bury it in the soil, and always move it before digging the garden.
 (Some experts recommend burying with soil – you choose!)

-Made With A Variety Of Materials – Soaker hoses are flexible to use and arrange to fit any garden layout and they are available in several different grades:
+Made With A Variety Of Materials – Soaker hoses are flexible to use and arrange to fit any garden layout, and they are available in several different grades:

-Plastic or vinyl soaker hoses – An affordable option, lower quality and price.
+Plastic or vinyl hoses – An affordable option, lower quality and price.
 Easily affected by exposure to heat and split easily.

-If you have garden beds or grow in raised beds soaker hoses are a great, efficient solution to water plants and not waste water.
-No runoff, less water lost through evaporation.
-And plants get the water delivered to them right at the roots.
+If you have garden beds or garden beds that grow in raised beds, soaker hoses are a great, efficient solution to water plants and not waste water.
+They are known for durability and long-term use.